JuliaWeb/Hyperscript.jl/README.md

-# Hyperscript.jl: HTML and SVG markup for Julia
+# Hyperscript: A lightweight DOM and HTML markup DSL

 Hyperscript is a Julia package for representing HTML and SVG expressions using native Julia syntax.